Career Bridge Program

 Benefits

-- Financial support towards the cost of your education, including assistance for tuition, textbooks, technology/supplies, job-ready clothing, and a professional association membership, totalling at least $13,450 for one year
+- Financial support towards the cost of your education, including assistance for tuition, textbooks, technology/supplies totaling at least $13,000 for one year

 - Access to paid work-based learning opportunities aligned with your career goals, such as on-campus jobs and/or internships